Get 80% off your plan for your first 3 months*

 Why register a trade mark?

-- Customer protection: Prevents customers being misled by copycat brands
+• Customer protection: Prevents customers from being misled by copycat brands

-Consider the costs, ten-year renewal requirements, and the fact that protection is limited to certain regions.
+Keep in mind the costs, 10-year renewal requirements, and the fact that protection only applies to the regions where you register.

 What can and can't be trade marked?

-Trade mark elements can include words, logos, colours, sounds, and shapes that distinguish your business from competitors.
+Trade marks can include words, logos, colours, sounds, and shapes that distinguish your business from competitors.
+The strongest trade marks are distinctive and not descriptive of what you sell.

 Strong trade mark types:

-- Unrelated words: Such as 'Apple' for technology or 'Dove' for hygiene
+• Unrelated words: Unexpected terms like 'Apple' for technology or 'Dove' for hygiene

 What you can't trade mark: